Warhorze/startsaswisper/README.md

-# startsaswisper
+# starts with a Wisper
-Here's a repo used to test out wisper
+This repo is used to test out Wisper from Open AI